What will make this year one to remember…and treasure?

 The ability to self-soothe improves emotional regulation by calming the amygdala, the part of our brain responsible for the "fight, flight, or freeze" response.

 Many of us are not taught to self-soothe as children, so we have emotional regulation problems as adults.
 Children who lack acceptance of their emotions may learn to hide or stuff them.
 And when empathetic responses from caregivers are absent, so is the experience of feeling heard and felt.
 Therefore, as adults, we can have difficulty dealing with our emotions.
-However, we can still teach ourselves the essential emotional modulation skills that our parents could not grow in this vital area.
+However, we can still teach ourselves the essential emotional modulation skills that our parents could not teach us in this vital area.

 Self-soothing activities often utilize the five senses to help us feel calm and centered.
 The next time you feel stressed or overwhelmed, try lighting a scented candle, wrapping yourself in a warm and cozy blanket, or savoring nature with deep breathing to signal to your amygdala that you are safe.